CHERRY DUKE

 “Duke’s sultry voice matched her seductive performance…”

 Cherry Duke’s diverse body of work includes creating the role of The Captain in David T. Little and Royce Vavrek’s landmark opera Dog Days, touring with the American Spiritual Ensemble, 60+ operatic roles, 30+ oratorio/concert roles, and numerous premieres and workshops of new works.
-Currently, Cherry Duke is a principal artist and Artistic Associate with El Paso Opera, a regular soloist with the El Paso Symphony Orchestra, and teaches voice and directs the opera program at The University of Texas at El Paso.
+Currently, Cherry Duke is a principal artist and Director of Resident Artists for El Paso Opera, a regular soloist with the El Paso Symphony Orchestra, and teaches voice and directs the opera program at The University of Texas at El Paso.

 “Vocally, the company’s firepower was in the two main mezzo-soprano roles….
 Cherry Duke’s Nero was this Poppea’s perfect match.
 Ms. Duke sang the music of this top-drawer historical creep with a regal bearing, even as he reveled in the destruction of his foes.”